 How to Host the Perfect 1920s Christmas Cocktail Party

 The decadent and glamorous lifestyle of the 1920s was the inspiration for our interiors here at Swallowfields.
-The 1920s was also the era for luxury African safaris – hence why our safari tent interiors blend 1920s glamour with a luxury safari theme.
+The 1920s was also the era for luxury African safaris – that’s why our safari tent interiors blend 1920s art-deco glamour with exotic touches of African safaris.